arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 ### Related Products

-- Arduino® MKR Family boards
+- Arduino MKR Family boards
-- Arduino® MKR Family Shields
+- Arduino MKR Family shields
-- Arduino® MKD Family Carriers
+- Arduino MKR Family carriers

-**Note**: Check the Arduino® official documentation to know more about the compatibility and specifications of each of these products.
+**Note**: Check the Arduino official documentation to know more about the compatibility and specifications of each of these products.

 ## Ratings

 ### Recommended Operating Conditions

 <p style="text-align: justify;">
-The following table is a comprehensive guideline for the optimal use of the MKR Vidor, outlining typical operating conditions and design limits.
-The operating conditions of the Vidor are largely a function based on its component's specifications.
+The following table is a comprehensive guideline for the optimal use of the MKR Vidor 4000, outlining typical operating conditions and design limits.
+The operating conditions of the MKR Vidor 4000 are largely a function based on its component's specifications.

 </p>

 <div style="text-align:center;">